code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Bachelor’s degree required; education background prefered
 - Bilingual a plus

 Candidates must be extremely detail-oriented, possess exceptional written and interpersonal communication abilities, and be tech-savvy.
 Must also be a self-starter, able to multi-task, excel under pressure, and work independently with a geographically dispersed team.
 Proficiency in working with Microsoft Office and Google Docs a must.

-Ability and willingness to travel up to 25% of the time is required.
+Ability and willingness to travel (domestically) up to 25% of the time is required.

+To apply, please email resume, cover letter, and/or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.

 ## <a name="regional"href="#regional">Regional Manager, Northwest (Seattle, WA preferred)</a>